 Through this innovative, multi-year leadership program, Tisch Scholars become effective active citizens and catalysts for change.
 Read about current Tisch Scholar projects.

 Becoming a Tisch Scholar

 The application period for the 2013-2014 Tisch Scholar’s program has now closed.
 Click here or email email@example.com to join the Tisch College contact list and receive notifications about 2014-2015.

 Freshmen and Sophomores may apply to the Tisch Scholars program by completing the application.
 Sophomores entering the program must plan to stay on campus in the fall of junior year (may only go abroad in the spring) and be on campus the entirety of their senior year.

 Scholars Program Year‐by‐Year

-This developmental program consciously builds knowledge and skills year-by-year, so students can effectively understand community assets, identify root causes of issues, enter communities as outsiders and manage projects.
+This developmental program consciously builds knowledge and skills year-by-year, so students can effectively understand community assets, identify root causes of issues, enter communities as outsiders, and manage projects.

 Freshman Year: In the fall, students apply to join the program.
 Selected students then register for the spring course Education for Active Citizenship (EXP-0041), which lays the foundation for work in the community.
 The 15-20 students accepted into the program also attend a weekend retreat together.
-Applications are due October 15 and may be completed on the Scholar application page.
+Applications are due in early October and may be completed on the Scholar application page.

 Sophomore Year: Sophomores are matched with a project developed by the community, working 6-8 hours per week at the community site.
 The majority of sophomore projects are in Tufts’ host communities of Medford, Somerville and Boston’s Chinatown.